Patrick Henry Building: Description

-The extensive 2003-2005 renovation retained the original entrances and many inside details (such as wood paneling, marble features and copper light fixtures), but modernized the plumbing, HVAC and electrical systems (removing hazardous materials).
+The extensive 2003-2005 renovation retained the original entrances and many inside Art Deco details (such as wood paneling, marble features and copper light fixtures), but modernized the plumbing, HVAC and electrical systems (removing hazardous materials).
 It also replaced the library stacks which had served as supportive core for the steel-frame building with modern core amenities.
 Some elements of the building's expansion in 1970 were also removed.

 History

 Constructed by the Works Progress Administration during the New Deal, the building served as the home of the Supreme Court of Virginia (formerly known as the Supreme Court of Appeals per the inscription above the Broad Street entrance) until it moved to the renovated former Federal Reserve Building in 1978.
 The entrance facing the capitol refers to the Virginia State Library, now known as the Library of Virginia, which moved to a new building at Ninth and Broad Streets (as well as an offsite storage annex) in 1996.
 The Supreme Court and Library had moved from the Virginia State Library-Oliver Hill Building in 1939.
 This building's former reading rooms also temporarily housed Virginia General Assembly sessions in 2006 and 2007, during renovations to the capitol.

 The building was added to the National Register of Historic Places in 2005, under its former name.
+As of 2020, the building housed the Governor's office as well as other government offices.